-BER's current focus on developing a scientific basis for plant biomass-based biofuel production requires trained scientific work-force for detailed understanding of cellular metabolism in order to optimize beneficial properties into bioenergy relevant plants and microbes.
-Aligned with that goal, BER encourages development of new imaging instrumentation and technologies for in situ, dynamic, and nondestructive imaging of biological systems to visualize and measure the spatial/temporal relationships, physical connections, and chemical exchanges that facilitate the flow of information and materials across membranes and between intracellular partitions.
-Candidates for this topic are expected to draw upon imaging techniques/capabilities from other disciplines that could be adapted to biological research, and to have a systems biology perspective to understand how the novel technological developments would advance the understanding of the biology of diverse plant and microbial species of relevance to BER.

-Candidates are expected to seek research collaboration with imaging scientists and engineers at the DOE National Laboratories in conceptualizing interdisciplinary approaches and leveraging tools and resources available to advance an imaging concept from proof of principle to use in common research practice.
+The Biological Systems Science Division's focus on developing a scientific basis for biomassbased biofuel production requires a trained scientific workforce to develop a detailed understanding of cellular metabolism in order to optimize beneficial properties of bioenergyrelevant plants and microbes.
+Aligned with that goal, BER encourages development of new imaging and 3D structural characterization instrumentation and technologies for the study of cellular and molecular systems and networks critical to the functioning of those organisms.
+Of particular interest are technologies for probing biological systems in situ to characterize the dynamic spatial and temporal relationships, physical connections, and chemical exchanges that facilitate the flow of information and materials across membranes and between intracellular partitions.
+Also of interest are technologies for characterizing the structures of critical molecular and cellular components that inform understanding of the system and its essential dynamic processes.
+Candidates for this topic are encouraged to draw upon imaging techniques/capabilities from other disciplines that could be adapted to advance the understanding of the biological systems of diverse plant and microbial species of relevance to BER.
+Candidates are expected to seek research collaboration with imaging or structural biology scientists and engineers at the DOE National Laboratories in conceptualizing interdisciplinary approaches and leveraging tools and resources available to advance an imaging concept from proof of principle to use in common research practice.
+See www.BERStructuralBioPortal.org for BER-supported beamline capabilities and contacts at the DOE synchrotron and neutron facilities and BER Bioimaging 2019 for DOE Lab-led Bioimaging projects.